harshithaps11/skills-github-pages/index.md

 # Welcome to My blog!

 Hello!
-I'm [Your Name], a passionate [Your Profession/Role, e.g., "Information Science Student," "Cybersecurity Enthusiast," "Python Developer Intern," etc.].
+I'm Harshitha P S, a passionate Cybersecurity Enthusiast.

 ## About Me
-I'm currently studying at NMAM Institute of Technology and have a keen interest in cybersecurity,web development and machine learning.
+I have a keen interest in cybersecurity,web development and machine learning.
 I love working on innovative projects.

 ## My Skills